elzurdo/elzurdo.github.io/_posts/2017-11-13-offline-a-b-test.md

 ---
 layout: post
-title: "Case Study: An Offline A/B Test"
+title: "No Gut (Intuition) No Glory: My First A/B Test"
 ---

 One of the holy grails of Data Scientists is to see their predictive models have positive impact on the world.